vadrer/vispen/README.md

 This option, 'untemplate predicate', controls whether untemplating of lines before cursor will be performed before execution of single line or =Perl/=Cut block or =sql/=Cut blocks.

+Untemplating in single-line SQL, single-line perl and `=sql/=Cut` block performed regardless of this option.

 Default: `1`